Inventory Shrinkage Guide for Small Businesses (+ Calculator)

 Bottom Line

-Inventory shrinkage can be a huge detriment to your business and lead to huge losses.
-In 2020, more than 15% of United States retailers said that they experienced an inventory shrink of 3% and higher.
-Either due to theft or clerical errors, inventory shrinkage is a part of retail, but that doesn’t mean you shouldn’t try to prevent it.
-Here, we looked at how you can calculate your inventory shrinkage, the issues that typically cause shrinkage, and ways that you can mitigate shrinkage in the future.
+Whether due to theft or clerical errors, inventory shrinkage is a part of retail, but that doesn’t mean you shouldn’t try to prevent it.
+Shrinkage can cause huge losses in revenue, after all.
+In this guide, we looked at how to calculate your inventory shrinkage (and a shrinkage calculator), the issues that typically cause shrinkage, how shrinkage impacts your operations, and ways that you can mitigate shrinkage in the future.